cirospaciari/synquer/README.md

     It is unsafe to use fs.write() multiple times on the same file without waiting for the callback. https://nodejs.org/api/fs.html#fs_fs_write_fd_buffer_offset_length_position_callback

-WQueue can be used for sync write calls to the same file.
+Synquer can be used for sync write calls to the same file.
+But Synquer can be used for sync any promises not only write calls.

 How install: